 Achievement of these strategic priorities is an ongoing exercise.
 Chapter four of this SSP outlined the PSETA's progress in pursuing and establishing partnerships that are strategic in nature and that will ultimately lead to the PSETA playing the role of intermediary body in linking the world of work and education.
 Whilst significant strides have been made in forging partnerships, the PSETA will continue to focus on identifying new partnerships where required and ensuring that existing partnerships are yielding the expected outcomes.
 Research with specific focus on impact studies and tracking and tracer studies is ongoing.
 The SETA continues to prioritise investment in research to inform policy and decision making.
 The QA unit within the PSETA has since the 2018/19 financial year undertaken an extensive review of its qualifications.
 Currently, there are seven qualifications that are in the process of being realigned to occupational qualifications.
-In addition research into the curriculum of select PSETA qualifications has been undertaken, the results of which will ultimately ensure that the qualifications offered by the SETA are relevant and addresses the needs of the sector.
-In addressing the last strategic priority, the PSETA continues to implement workplace based learning programmes such as learnerships, internships, work integrated learning, artisan development and skills programmes.
+In addition, research into the curriculum of select PSETA qualifications offered by the SETA are relevant and addresses the needs of the sector.
+In addressing the last strategic priority, the PSETA continues to implement workplace-based learning programmes such as learnerships, internships, work integrated learning, artisan development and skills programmes.
 These programmes are directly linked to the SETA's Service Level Agreement with the DHET.
 In the 2019/20 financial year, the PSETA achieved 93% of its Service Level Agreement targets.